This homepage is a preview of the future National Design Gallery website. The full site is currently under

 The Project

-The National Design Gallery will open its doors in Saint‑Étienne in June 2026, in the heart of the Cité du
+The National Design Gallery will open its doors in Saint‑Étienne in June 2026, at the heart of the Cité du

 design district.